-- 228. In exceptional circumstances, Telenor may have a protection-worthy interest in unilaterally implementing changes to the company's access agreements.
+- 235. Nevertheless, Nkom acknowledges that the parties might have an interest in being able to make changes and adjustments to the contractual relationship.
+Both Telenor and access seekers will therefore benefit from having change mechanisms in their agreement. - 236.
+However, the extent to which such change mechanisms arranged to imply balanced rights and obligations between the parties will largely depend on the balance of power between the parties, and thereby also on the degree of competition in the relevant market.
+Nkom believes that the balance of power between Telenor as a provider with significant market power on the one hand, and an individual access seeker on the other, and the level of competition in the relevant market, does not guarantee balanced rights and obligations in the agreement.
+In Nkom's assessment, it is therefore necessary to require Telenor to arrange change mechanisms in the access agreements so that changes can normally only be invoked on the basis of negotiations and agreement between the parties. - 237.
+In exceptional circumstances, Telenor may have a protection-worthy interest in unilaterally implementing changes to the company's access agreements.
 With regards to changes to purely contractual terms, this will typically apply where changes in regulatory conditions mean that, without any changes, Telenor would be acting in breach of the regulatory requirements.
 The regulation allows Telenor to include such a unilateral right to make changes in its access agreements.
-However, before implementing any change in light of such a condition, Telenor must enquire with Nkom as to whether there is a possible conflict between the agreement and the regulation. - 229.
+However, before implementing any change in light of such a condition, Telenor must enquire with Nkom as to whether there is a possible conflict between the agreement and the regulation. - 238.
 The regulation also allows for other circumstances to justify a legitimate right for Telenor to implement unilateral changes to the parties' contractual terms.
-Such a right to make changes nevertheless requires clear and verifiable conditions. - 230.
+Such a right to make changes nevertheless requires clear and verifiable conditions. - 239.
 To address the need of access seekers for predictability, it is also necessary that both the wording and the effect of the conditions applied by Telenor in order to implement unilateral changes are clearly limited to specific conditions.
 A unilateral right for Telenor to make changes must not extend beyond what is both reasonable and proportionate.
-This means that changes that Telenor unilaterally implements in accordance with a predetermined condition must be proportionate to the circumstances that trigger the change and not have a broader scope than is necessary. - 231.
-In the event of any unilateral change, Telenor must justify and document to the access seeker and upon request, to Nkom, that the company fulfils the requirements of this chapter. - 232.
+This means that changes that Telenor unilaterally implements in accordance with a predetermined condition must be proportionate to the circumstances that trigger the change and not have a broader scope than is necessary. - 240.
+In the event of any unilateral change, Telenor must justify and document to the access seeker and upon request, to Nkom, that the company fulfils the requirements of this chapter. - 241.
 The requirements regarding the unilateral right to make changes referred to in this chapter apply to changes that are implemented to the detriment of an individual access seeker.